wp-plugins/jm-twitter-cards/readme.txt

 See live example: http://support.tweetpress.fr/demo-twitter-cards-gallery/ (sometimes you have to wait a minute for images to appear in validator)

+= I get a fatal error ! =
+`Call to undefined function cmb_metabox_form()` >> if you get this it's not due to the plugin it comes from another plugin or a theme using the same framework for meta boxes but in a very old version.
+So do not yell at me ^^

 ––––
 En Français
 –––––––––––––––––––––––––––––––––––